v-exec/Elyium/README.md

 ## How do I write stories on Elyium?

 All entities are written in a `.json` format.
 Due to the parsing system being quite 'hard', it is important that writers stick to the appropriate format to avoid errors.
-A guide to writing for _Elyium_ can be found in this repository, as a file named `Writing.md`.
+A guide to writing for _Elyium_ can be found in this repository, at `/public/Guide to Writing.md`.
 It explains how to format your stories, suggested tools that make writing more seamless, and instructions on how to build your own version of _Elyium_.

 ## Plan